Killing of Leah Croucher

-Leah Croucher was a British teenager reported missing on 15 February 2019 in Milton Keynes, Buckinghamshire, England.

-Croucher disappeared on her morning walk to work from Emerson Valley to Knowlhill.
-In October 2022, human remains were found in a property in Furzton; they were later confirmed to be those of Croucher.
+On 15 February 2019, British teenager Leah Croucher disappeared on her morning walk to work from Emerson Valley to Knowlhill in Milton Keynes, Buckinghamshire, England.
+In October 2022, Croucher's remains were found in a property in Furzton.

-The prime suspect in Croucher's death, a convicted sex offender, hanged himself two months after the disappearance.
+An inquest concluded that Croucher had been unlawfully killed on or around 15 February by Neil Maxwell, a convicted sex offender.
+Maxwell hanged himself in April 2019, two months after her disappearance.

 Disappearance

 At approximately 08:00 GMT on 15 February 2019, 19-year-old Leah Croucher left her home on Quantock Crescent in the Emerson Valley area of Milton Keynes, Buckinghamshire to begin her 2 mi walk to her work at a direct debit collection agency in Knowlhill.
 She did not arrive for her 09:00 shift and was reported missing by her parents later that evening, after not returning home from work.

 Croucher was last seen on CCTV at 08:16 on Buzzacott Lane in Furzton, walking in the direction of her work.
 Someone matching her description was seen nearby at about 08:20.
-Croucher's phone left the mobile network at about 08:34 and did not rejoin a network.
+Croucher's phone left the mobile network at about 08:34 and did not reconnect.

 Three separate witnesses reported seeing someone matching her description, between 09:30 and 11:15, walking near Furzton Lake.
 The witnesses said that she looked visibly upset and crying while talking on the phone.
 Police have not confirmed if these sightings were that of Croucher.

 Thames Valley Police (TVP) described Croucher as white, 5 ft 2 in tall, of slim build, with below-shoulder-length brown hair and sometimes wearing glasses.
 She was last seen dressed in a black coat, skinny black jeans and black Converse high top shoes and was carrying a small black rucksack.

 Police investigation

 In a public appeal for information to help find the missing girl, TVP released CCTV footage of Croucher.
 On 18 February, the police began searching Furzton Lake for evidence and continued the search for a number of days.
 They also searched Blue Lagoon Local Nature Reserve in Water Eaton, after a report of clothing matching Croucher's.

-TVP said that its officers visited more than 4,000 homes and that it deployed specialist search teams, drones and helicopters.
+TVP officers visited more than 4,000 homes and the force deployed specialist search teams, drones and helicopters.
 They also used marine units and dive teams during searches of lakes across Milton Keynes.
 Nothing was recovered during any search.

 On the anniversary of her disappearance, an initial reward was doubled to £10,000.
 Appeals for information were made in Yorkshire and Lancashire.